Fabricio-191/docs/src/README.md

 npm i simplest.db --save
 ```

+!!!
+if you have any problem in the installation related to better-sqlite3 see [this](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/troubleshooting.md)
+!!!

+#### Optional dependencies

-if you don't want to use the SQLite database type, you should do
+if you don't want to use the SQLite/simple.SQLite databases, you should do

 ```js
 npm i simplest.db --no-optional
 ```

-!!!
-if you have any problem in the installation related to better-sqlite3 see [this](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/troubleshooting.md)
-!!!